CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 If the analyzer tells you that your domain is being abused, you can switch to a very strict that prevents this abuse.
-If however all is ok (no errors but also no indication of abuse) you are faces with a business decission: is the tolerant setting acceptible for you or do you want to move to a stricter setting.
+If however all is ok (no errors but also no indication of abuse) you are faces with a business decission: is the tolerant setting acceptable for you or do you want to move to a stricter setting.
 A strict setting (p=reject) makes it much harder for others to abuse your mail, but also more likely that you messages accidentally can not be delivered.